 Bathrooms are often the epicenter for most plumbing issues due to the sheer number of faucets, fixtures, pipes, and other plumbing components in them — preventing these problems from happening in the first place should be a top priority for homeowners.
 Learn what you can do to help.
 Here are some of the most frequently asked questions our Gainesville plumbers have answered regarding bathroom plumbing.

 Yes.
 If the power is out or you have a plumbing issue, you generally need fewer than two gallons of water to flush the toilet.
 You could also use rain runoff or water from a swimming pool.
 Once you have your water, remove the toilet tank lid, fill the tank until it reaches the top of the overflow tube, and flush.

 Yes.
 The sound of water flowing in the toilet is the sound of money running down the drain with it.
 Even minor toilet leaks will increase your water bill each month.
 A quick way to see if you have a toilet leak is to put a couple of drops of food coloring in the toilet tank and wait without flushing for 30 minutes.
 If there’s color in the bowl, you have a leak.

 Remove the overflow plate on the tub and insert the snake cable into the opening.
 Slowly and steadily feed the cable into the drain from the overflow.
 If you try to get the snake down the tub drain, you may end up breaking the pipe.

 It’s an airborne bacterium, officially known as Serratia marcescens.
-This bacterium flourishes in damp environments and feeds off soap, shampoo and other common toiletries.
+This bacterium flourishes in damp environments and feeds off soap, shampoo, and other everyday toiletries.
 You can manage it by regularly cleaning your bathtub, or it may reappear within a few weeks.